Growth in groups: ideas and perspectives: Cultural background

-(Alternatively, we can define the expander property in terms of the size of the second largest eigenvalue $\lambda_1$ of the adjacency matrix\footnote{We use the normalized adjacency matrix, defined to be the operator that maps a function $f$ on the set of vertices $V$ of a graph to the function $\mathscr{A} f$ on $V$ whose value at $v$ is the average of $f(w)$ on the neighbors $w$ of $v$.
-For a Cayley graph, this is the same as (\ref{eq:hoko}).} $\mathscr{A}$ (or the smallest non-zero eigenvalue of the discrete Laplacian $\triangle = I-\mathscr{A}$) of the Cayley graph $\Gamma(G,A)$, which is the graph having $G$ as its set of vertices and $\{(g,ag): g\in G, a\in A\}$ as its set of edges; $\mathscr{A}$ is defined as in (\ref{eq:hoko}).
-We say that $\Gamma(G,A)$ is an $\epsilon$-expander if $\lambda_1\geq \epsilon$.
-This is equivalent to the above for $|A|$ bounded (though $\epsilon$ is replaced by $\epsilon^2$ in one of the two directions of the equivalence).)
+Alternatively, we can define the expander property in terms of the size of the second smallest eigenvalue $\lambda_1$ of the discrete Laplacian of the Cayley graph.
+The (normalized) adjacency matrix $\mathscr{A}$ of a graph is the operator that maps a function $f$ on the set of vertices $V$ of the graph to the function $\mathscr{A} f$ on $V$ whose value at $v$ is the average of $f(w)$ on the neighbors $w$ of $v$.
+The {\em discrete Laplacian} is simply $\triangle = I-\mathscr{A}$.
+A {\em Cayley graph} $\Gamma(G,A)$ is the graph having $G$ as its set of vertices and $\{(g,ag): g\in G, a\in A\}$ as its set of edges.
+Assume $A = A^{-1}$; then $\triangle$ is a symmetric operator, and all its eigenvalues $\lambda_0, \lambda_1,\dotsc$ are thus real.
+Clearly, the smallest eigenvalue is $\lambda_0=0$, corresponding to the constant eigenfunctions.
+We say that $\Gamma(G,A)$ is an $\epsilon$-expander if $\lambda\geq \epsilon$ for every eigenvalue $\lambda$ corresponding to a non-constant eigenfunction.
+For $|A|$ bounded, this is equivalent to the first definition of $\epsilon$-expander we gave (though the constant $\epsilon$ is different in the two sides of the equivalence).